 But like any good tool, the mind takes sharpening from time to time.
 We can learn and use ideas to create other beliefs that are useful.
 We can believe in creating clean energy systems and better water management.
 We can do this for a couple of hours, but then we put it down.
 During the course of a day, we don’t really consciously and constantly believe in these concepts though.
 We are in meetings, on phone calls, with clients, etc., etc. As such, we stay agile to the changing present moment, and when things don’t go the way we would have wanted them to go (which comes from a hidden belief about how they should have gone), then we adjust to the new situation.
 As always, the awakened space is an extremely agile and dynamic space, which is the truth of life.

-spiritual path is about belief.
-It's not.
+In no other place have the problems of belief and disbelief been more pronounced than with religion.
+Many of you have gone searching online for new beliefs and ideas as refugees of religion.
+It’s unfortunate that many in established spiritual traditions (aka, religion) think that the spiritual path is about belief.
+It’s not.
 The more out of balance a religion is with the Truth, the more it tries to make people believe and behave in specific ways.
 Now, be mindful that a lot of these religions do still serve very important functions because many civilizations in humanity still need strict structure to maintain a certain level of peace and order.
-Most the major religions come out of ancient times when a lot of codification of rules and laws was needed to maintain order in societies that didn't have much structure beyond that of the tribal way of life.
-I won't say if that is bad or not, but religions have been incredibly effective in informing people about successful ways to love thy neighbor, not kill others, be honest. and so forth.
+Most the major religions come out of ancient times when a lot of codification of rules and laws was needed to maintain order in societies that didn’t have much structure beyond that of the tribal way of life.
+I won’t say if that is bad or not, but religions have been incredibly effective in informing people about successful ways to love thy neighbor, not kill others, be honest. and so forth.
 And since secular law did not exist for most of human existence, this was highly necessary.

 And religion still serves a vital function with so much upheaval and chaos going on in so many places.
 However, where they get into believing that their way is the right way compared to other belief systems and religions, they’ve gone too far .
 This is how crusades and holy wars get started.
 It starts when religions forget part of what they are doing, which is serving their current community to live a peaceful and prosperous life.